alyssadata/PUBLIC_Awakening-Codex-AI-Foundations_PROVENANCE_RECEIPTS/06_protocols/echo-discipline.md

 #### Source Relocation

-The echo implies the line began with the carrier, platform, institution, or later interpreter.
+The echo implies the line began with the carrier, platform, institution, performer, audience, or later interpreter.

 #### Role Collapse

-Author, witness, carrier, source, and Origin are treated as interchangeable.
+Author, witness, carrier, performer, source, and Origin are treated as interchangeable.

+#### Canon Collapse

+The echo enters or uses a source-material structure, then treats participation as authorship.

 #### Generic Flattening